CM Gandapur holds talks with federal ministers, briefs Imran Khan on SIFC meeting - ExBulletin

 CM Gandapur holds talks with federal ministers, briefs Imran Khan on SIFC meeting

-The federal and Khyber Pakhtunkhwa (KP) governments have reached an agreement to initiate mutual consultations to resolve various issues between the Center and the province, according to a report published by The News on Monday.
+PESHAWAR/ISLAMABAD: The federal and Khyber Pakhtunkhwa governments have agreed to hold mutual consultations to resolve various issues between the Center and the province.

-The development followed a meeting in Islamabad between Interior Minister Mohsin Naqvi, Federal Minister for Energy Awais Ahmad Khan Leghari and KP Chief Minister Ali Amin Gandapur, held at the Interior Ministry.

-During their discussions, they acknowledged the progress made in power load shedding in KP and agreed to meet again for further discussions on Monday.

 |